bigwiv/Biopython-cn/chr18.rst

 This should work on any FASTA file of complete coding sequences.
-If you are working on partial coding sequences, you may prefer to use ``nuc_record.seq.translate(to_stop=True)`` in the example above, as this wouldn°Øt check for a valid start codon etc.
+If you are working on partial coding sequences, you may prefer to use ``nuc_record.seq.translate(to_stop=True)`` in the example above, as this wouldn‚Äôt check for a valid start codon etc.

-18.1.4??Making the sequences in a FASTA file upper case
+18.1.4  Making the sequences in a FASTA file upper case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often you°Øll get data from collaborators as FASTA files, and sometimes
+Often you‚Äôll get data from collaborators as FASTA files, and sometimes
 the sequences can be in a mixture of upper and lower case.
 In some cases
 this is deliberate (e.g. lower case for poor quality regions), but
 usually it is not important.
 You may want to edit the file to make